-To Create a Unified Messaging Service to Access Cisco Unified MeetingPlace
+To Create a Unified Messaging Service to Access Cisco Unified MeetingPlace from Cisco Unity Connection

-- Step 1 In Cisco Unity Connection Administration, select Unified Messaging > Unified Messaging Services. - Step 2 On the Search Unified Messaging Services page, select Add New. - Step 3 On the New Unified Messaging Service page, in the Type list, select MeetingPlace 8.x. - Step 4 Check the Enabled check box to enable the service.
+- Step 1 In Cisco Unity Connection Administration, select Unified Messaging > Unified Messaging Services. - Step 2 On the Search Unified Messaging Services page, select Add New. - Step 3 On the New Unified Messaging Service page, in the Type list, select MeetingPlace 9.x. - Step 4 Check the Enabled check box to enable the service.